Saifa36622/Ros_exam/README.md

 <br>

 then you might have too install some additional libraly for this project
+* for read/edit/etc .yaml file you need to install pyyaml
 ```
 pip install pyyaml
 ```
-for read/edit/etc .yaml file

 # System Architect